PyRepair/maniple/training-data/summarize-experiment/black/10/prompt_response_response_8.md

             elif char == '\t':
                 current_column += 4
             elif char == '\n':
-                # unexpected empty line
+                if current_line.strip() and current_column < column:
+                    res = ''.join(lines)
+                    return res, prefix[len(res):]

+                lines.append(current_line)
+                current_line = ""
                 current_column = 0
+                wait_for_nl = False
+            else:
+                # Handle other characters
                 current_line += char
-            if current_column >= column:
-                res = ''.join(lines) + current_line
-                return res, prefix[len(res):]
-            if char != ' ' and char != '\t':
-                # indent is finished
-                wait_for_nl = True

     return ''.join(lines), current_line
 ```

-In this corrected version, the logic for handling spaces, tabs, and newlines has been adjusted to ensure the correct consumption of the prefix up to the specified column.
-The function now accurately tracks the consumed prefix and updates the variables based on the encountered characters.

-This revised version of the function can be used as a drop-in replacement for the buggy version to resolve the alignment issue with tabulated comments in codebases that use tabs.
+This revised version of the `_partially_consume_prefix` function addresses the inconsistency in handling different types of characters and ensures that the function behaves consistently and returns the expected results.
+Thorough testing with various input prefixes and column values is recommended to validate the correctness and consistency of the updated function.